Micah456/EmailWebApp/README.md

 -Enable deletion of sent emails - involves trash folder - email has TrashFrom and TrashTo boolean attributes -Connect to database and rework sysapi
 -Media queries

+*Additional Tasks:*
--Running apis as separate scripts on different ports
+-Update html to use more semantic tags - e.g. nav, section, article, aside, etc -Running apis as separate scripts on different ports -Improve accessibility of pages
+-Update html to use more semantic tags - e.g. nav, section, article, aside, etc

 *Notes:*
 -Output folder is used for testing purposes only